photon-storage/gw3-doc/docs/api/gateway/fetch.md

 Downloads data at the specified immutable content path.

 - **cid**
-  - Required: yes
+  - Required: Yes
   - Description: a valid Content Identifier (CID)
   - Example: `QmRsz7zXvecvwJPaPjwR6WMHFJPbMc63SEJtuXJC4U16VZ`

 - **path**
-  - Required: no
+  - Required: No
   - Description: a path parameter pointing at a file or a directory under the root CID
   - Example: `/folder/file.txt`

 - **ts**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter representing the current unix timestamp
   - Example: `1688644825`

 - **filename**
-  - Required: no
+  - Required: No
   - Description: a query parameter that sets the name returned in `Content-Disposition` HTTP header
   - Example: `filename=file.txt`

 - **format**
-  - Required: no
+  - Required: No
   - Description: a query parameter that controls returned data format.
   - Example: `format=car`